JoinMarket-Org/joinmarket-clientserver/docs/fidelity-bonds.md

 "JoinMarket" and that the fidelity bond option was enabled.
 Writing the wallet creation date is also useful as it can help with rescanning.

+#### Adding fidelity bonds to an existing wallet

+On any **native segwit** wallet this can be done by using the `recover` method:

+    (jmvenv) $ python3 wallet-tool.py recover

+And then choosing `yes` to create a fidelity bond wallet.

+#### Note on privacy

+Bitcoin transactions which create fidelity bonds will be published to the entire world, so before creating them make sure the coins are not linked to any of your privacy-relevant information.
+Perhaps mix with JoinMarket.
+Also, use a sweep transaction which does not create a change output when funding the timelocked address.
+Change addresses can also leak privacy information and the best way to avoid that is to not create change outputs at all i.e. use only sweep transactions.

+Once the timelocked addresses expire and become spendable, make sure you don't leak any information then either, mix afterwards as well.
+If your timelocked address expires and you want to send the coins to another timelocked address then you don't need to mix in between, because no privacy-relevant information linked to you has been leaked.

 ### Obtaining time-locked addresses

 The `wallet-tool.py` script supports a new method `gettimelockaddress` used for